Piedmont Greenway

 The Piedmont Greenway is a multi-jurisdictional project facilitated by Piedmont Land Conservancy and involving all local municipalities including Guilford County, Forsyth County, Greensboro, Summerfield, Oak Ridge, Kernersville, and Winston-Salem.

-Not yet, but a 1.25 mile section in Forsyth County from the Salem Lake Trail on Linville Road to Hastings Mill Road is scheduled to be constructed in the near future.
+Not yet, but a 1.25 mile section in Forsyth County from the Salem Lake Trail on Linville Road to Hastings Hill Road is scheduled to be constructed in the near future.
 In Guilford County, a 2.5 mile section will be opened as a natural surface trail in 2022-2023.

 Planning for the Piedmont Greenway includes consideration of access points so the distance between access points does not exceed 2-3 miles.